Soko J-21 Jastreb: First Congo War

 According to some reports, France and Yugoslavia supported Mobutu's government during the First Congo War.
-Namely, Yugoslavia agreed to deliver three J-21 and a single G-2 aircraft, as well as four MiG-21PFMs, while three Mi-24s were purchased from Ukraine.
+Namely, Yugoslavia agreed to deliver three J-21s and a single G-2 aircraft, as well as four MiG-21PFMs, while three Mi-24s were purchased from Ukraine.
 All these aircraft were based at Gbadolite and flown mainly by Serbian mercenaries.

 A Yugoslavian pilot, Ratko Turčinović, was killed while flying an ultra-low-level pass over Gbadolite, clipping a lamp post with his wing.
 The wreckage of his aircraft fell directly into a column of young soldiers on a parade, killing dozens.
 The accident is reported as being attributed to Turčinović's alcohol dependency.

 Soon after the accident, the Yugoslavian staff were expelled from the DRC and the Jastrebs were abandoned along with the Galebs.
-MiG-21s and Mi-24s, which were awaiting assembly by Russian or Ukrainian technicians at Gbadolite, were also abandoned and can still be seen on the ramp at Gbadolite (2013).
+MiG-21s and Mi-24s, awaiting assembly by Russian or Ukrainian technicians at Gbadolite, were also abandoned and could still be seen on the ramp at Gbadolite in 2013.

 Bosnia and Herzegovina

 Six J-21 Jastrebs of the Republika Srpska Air Force were engaged by USAF F-16s during Operation Deny Flight for violating the NATO-enforced no-fly-zone, in what is known as the Banja Luka incident.
-The USAF claimed 4 J-21s shot down by F-16s, while the Serbs claimed 5 Jastrebs as lost.
+The USAF claimed four J-21s shot down by F-16s, while the Serbs claimed five Jastrebs as lost.
 The discrepancy likely stems from a damaged Jastreb crashing near the airfield after the F-16s had departed.

-On November 15, during the Battle of the Dalmatian Channels, at 9:28 a.m. three Yugoslav Air Force J-21 Jastrebs flew low over Brač and Šolta; minutes later, two were reportedly shot down by anti-aircraft artillery.
+On 15 November, during the Battle of the Dalmatian Channels, at 9:28 am, three Yugoslav Air Force J-21 Jastrebs flew low over Brač and Šolta; minutes later, two were reportedly shot down by anti-aircraft artillery.
 Six Yugoslav jets were sortied against targets on Brač and Šolta.